John-Jkar/ctf-wirteup/nullctf/iuesbitaipsi.md

 ayay uat is iuor taip for iuesbi?

 # Method of solve
 We were given a pcap file for analysing usb forensics.
-I first looked for usb.hid from the file using
+Using tshark I first looked for usb.hid from the file using
 ~~~
 tshark -r nullctf.pcapng -Y "usb.transfer_type == 0x01 && usbhid.data" -T fields -e usbhid.data
 ~~~